tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- [ ] ambient travel music
 	- [ ] figure out xp leveling
 	- [ ] make the journals vissible
+	- [ ] describe the aura and how people react to it

 - [ ] Wants
 	- [ ] Configure VTT